SarmilaShahid/SarmilaShahid/README.md

 📬 How to reach me: [sarmilashahidoffical@gmail.com](mailto:sarmilashahidoffcial@gmail.com)<br>
 📝 [Resume](https://github.com/SarmilaShahid/RESUME/blob/main/SarmilaShahid%20official.pdf)<br>
 💪 This is where I write, code and solve problems.<br><br>
- As a Engineering Student, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+ As a Technology Student, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.